 As a fundraising strategy, generating outrage by making accusations and publishing a “blacklist” was very effective for the Southern Poverty Law Center — for a while.
-However, as of 2018, the fruit of this behavior has begun to sour, as when the SPLC had to pay a $3,375,000 settlement to the Quilliam Foundation and Maajid Nawaz, after the SPLC was found legally guilty of libel.
+However, in 2018, the fruit of this behavior began to sour, when the SPLC had to pay a $3,375,000 settlement to the Quilliam Foundation and Maajid Nawaz, after the SPLC was found legally guilty of libel.
 Shortly thereafter, an article appeared in The New Yorker, written by a former SPLC staff researcher, which described how the organization’s leaders callously exploited fear of racism as a marketing tool to secure their own lavish salaries and personal power, while mistreating nonwhite and female staffers.
 The SPLC’s reputation suffered further damage in March 2023, when an SPLC lawyer was arrested and charged with domestic terrorism for participating in a firebomb attack on an Atlanta police facility.

 The Republican Party has not forgotten that it was founded to bring freedom to slaves in America.
 For a discussion of issues which arose later, and of certain frequently misunderstood points, see The Myth of the Racist Republicans by Gerard Alexander, and The Party of Civil Rights by Kevin Williamson and The Switch That Never Happened: How the South Really Went GOP by Dinesh D'Souza.
 Related observations come from Proud Legacy of Inclusion or from the National Black Republican Association.

-And President Trump did not call Neo-Nazis "Fine People".
+Concerning another allegation sometimes heard: President Trump did not actually call Neo-Nazis "Fine People".

 The events of 2000 ignited a hot controversy which still inflames passions to such a degree that reasoned discussion can be difficult.
 However, any discussion should take into account the findings of the election study sponsored by USA Today, the Miami Herald and the Knight-Ridder newspaper chain, which came to the following conclusion: